D3Ext/maldev/README.md

 # Introduction

 `maldev` aims to help malware developers, red teamers and anyone who is interested in cybersecurity.
 It uses native Golang code and some other useful packages like [Hooka](https://github.com/D3Ext/Hooka) which I created to perform complex low-level red teaming stuff.
-The project isn't finished yet and the API may be unstable so your code may break in a future, sorry about this.
-Anyway if you find a bug feel free to open an issue or create a pull-request which fixes it
+The project isn't finished yet but the official API is stable, anyway if you find a bug feel free to open an issue or create a pull-request which fixes it.

 # Features